-Saying that, Thea did not only light up the sky.
+Saying that Thea did not only light up the sky.
 It was believed that she granted precious gems and metals their luster, much like she granted her celestial children theirs.

-Unfortunately, no complete images of Thea survive, however she is believed to be depicted in the Pergamon Alter’s frieze of the Gigantomachy, fighting beside her son, Helios.
+Unfortunately, no complete images of Thea survive, however, she is believed to be depicted in the Pergamon Alter’s frieze of the Gigantomachy, fighting beside her son, Helios.

 As with many other Titanades, Thea had the gift of prophecy inherited from her mother, Gaia.
 The goddess held influence amongst oracles in ancient Thessaly, with a shrine dedicated to her at Phiotis.

-In Greek mythology, Rhea is the wife of Cronus and mother of the six younger gods that eventually overthrew the Titans.
+In Greek mythology, Rhea is the wife of Cronus and the mother of the six younger gods that eventually overthrew the Titans.
 She is the Titan goddess of healing and childbirth, having been known to ease labor pains and a multitude of other illnesses.

 Despite her many accomplishments as a goddess, Rhea is best known in mythology for deceiving her husband, Cronus.
-Unlike the usual kind of scandal associated with the Greek gods, this deception was far more tame in comparison.
+Unlike the usual kind of scandal associated with the Greek gods, this deception was far tamer in comparison.
 (After all, how could we possibly forget Aphrodite and Ares getting caught in a net by Hephaestus)?

 As the story goes, Cronus started swallowing his children after some prophecy granted by Gaia, which drove him to an unshakable state of paranoia.
 So, sick of having her children routinely taken and eaten, Rhea gave Cronus a stone wrapped in swaddling clothes to swallow instead of her sixth and final son, Zeus.
 This rock is known as the omphalos stone – translated as the “navel” stone – and depending on you ask, it could be as big as a mountain or as big as a standard hefty rock found in Delphi.

 Furthermore, for Rhea to save her son, she had him harbored in a cave in Crete, the land once ruled by King Minos, until young adulthood.
-Once he was able to, Zeus infiltrated Cronus’ inner-circle, freed his siblings, and started a great war that lasted 10-years to determine once and for all who truly ruled the cosmos.
+Once he was able to, Zeus infiltrated Cronus’ inner circle, freed his siblings, and started a great war that lasted 10 years to determine once and for all who truly ruled the cosmos.
 Since she stayed out of the Titanomachy, Rhea survived the war and, as a free woman, resided in a palace in Phrygia.
 Her residency is largely connected to the Phrygian mother goddess, Cybele, with whom she was routinely associated with.